Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 If there is a need to take over the unmanaged tenant, Microsoft provides the following guidance for an admin takeover: [Take over an unmanaged directory as administrator in Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/domains-admin-takeover).

 #### Guest Account Requirement
-If your organization uses requires MFA for guest users, then a guest account must exist in your organization's tenant.
+If your organization requires MFA for guest users, then a guest account must exist in your organization's tenant before external users can open protected documents.
+This requirement stems from the fact that multi-factor authentication takes place within the resource tenant, not the guest tenant.
+See [MFA for Microsoft Entra external users](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/authentication-conditional-access#mfa-for-microsoft-entra-external-users) and [MFA for non-Azure AD external users](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/authentication-conditional-access#mfa-for-non-azure-ad-external-users).

 However, you can implement several configurations to avoid the need for a guest account.

 For Microsoft customers in managed tenants, use the External Identities inbound cross-tenant access settings to trust MFA registration from other tenants.
 See [Cross-tenant Access Organizational Settings](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/cross-tenant-access-overview#organizational-settings).